Fukuoka University of Education

 Fukuoka City combines the attraction and convenience of a large urban center, with the abundant natural beauty of Hakata Bay.
 Visitors can enjoy a great range of sightseeing activities, including shopping in the city center; enjoy a relaxing resort-style experience; experience traditional festivals such as the Hakata Dontaku Port Festival or Hakata Gion Yamakasa; or sample delicious seafood caught fresh from the Genkai Sea.
 Offering smooth connections to domestic and international transport networks, and combining this with a functional urban environment and many other advantages, Fukuoka City is also making a name for itself as a convention city, hosting many events and conventions throughout the year.

-was established in 1949 and currently hosts approximately 3,400 students.
+Fukuoka University of Education was established in 1949 and currently hosts approximately 3,400 students.
 The campus is located about 40 minutes by train from the city of Fukuoka.
 The campus lies in a quiet, somewhat rural area providing for a relaxed atmoshere.
 Access to the city of Fukuoka, with a population of 1 million people, is within easy reach from the campus.

 Fukuoka University often has grant funds available each year for one NAU student to study with them for an academic year (October though August).
 To be eligible a student must undertake a program of Japanese language and culture and should be a Japanese or Asian Studies minor.
 The deadline to apply for these funds is February 1 (well before the program admission deadline).
 Qualified students who wish to apply should contact the program advisor for Japan.